Kamyab7/AspNetMicroservices/README.md

-**UDEMY COURSE WITH DISCOUNTED - Step by Step Development of this Repository -> https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?couponCode=FEBRUARY22**

 There is a couple of microservices which implemented **e-commerce** modules over **Catalog, Basket, Discount** and **Ordering** microservices with **NoSQL (MongoDB, Redis)** and **Relational databases (PostgreSQL, Sql Server)** with communicating over **RabbitMQ Event Driven Communication** and using **Ocelot API Gateway**.

 ### Check Explanation of this Repository on Medium